ARTICLE

 Tax Cuts and Jobs Act Sunsets

-In just a couple of years, many high-net-worth Americans may find themselves subject to much higher estate and gift tax liabilities, due to the sunset of some key provisions of the 2017 Tax Cuts and Jobs Act (TCJA).
+After this year, many high-net-worth Americans may find themselves subject to much higher estate and gift tax liabilities, due to the sunset of some key provisions of the 2017 Tax Cuts and Jobs Act (TCJA).

 Tips to enhance your estate and income tax planning now in anticipation of looming sunsets

 The TCJA nearly doubled the lifetime estate and gift tax exemption, transitioning from $5.6 million to $11.18 million.
 Indexed for inflation, the exemption has now reached a historic high of $13.61 million this year.
-However, without congressional action, the federal estate and gift tax exemption will be reduced by nearly half–to an estimated $6 million–as of January 1, 2026, due to a sunset provision in the TCJA.
+However, without congressional action, the federal estate and gift tax exemption will be reduced by nearly half–to an estimated $7 million–as of January 1, 2026, due to a sunset provision in the TCJA.
 At the same time, the current 40% estate and gift tax rate is scheduled to increase to 45%, which is the highest rate since 2009.

 “While it’s possible there may be new legislation between now and 2026, with this sunset looming, now is the time to dust off your estate plan, revisit your goals, and think more urgently about whether opportunities exist to enhance your estate and income tax planning,” said Jeanne Krigbaum, chief wealth planning officer and senior vice president with 1834, a division of Old National Bank.